ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 When validator withdrawals are enabled, stakers will be incentivized to remove their _earnings/rewards (balance over 32 ETH)_ as these funds are otherwise not contributing to their stake weight (which maxes as 32).

-Stakers may also choose to exit and withdraw their entire validator balance, but it is important to remember that full validator exits are rate limited.
-Depending on the total ETH staked at the time, only 6 validators may exit in a given epoch (6.4 minute period).
-This decreases to as low as 4 as more validators leave, to intentionally prevent the ability for large amounts of staked ETH to leave at once.
+Stakers may also choose to exit and withdraw their entire validator balance.
+To ensure Ethereum is stable, the number of validators leaving simultaneously is capped.
+Only six validators may exit in a given epoch (6.4 minute period) depending on the total ETH staked at the time.
+This decreases to as low as four as more validators withdraw to intentionally prevent large destabilizing amounts of staked ETH from leaving at once.

 ### Post-merge inflation breakdown {#post-merge-inflation-breakdown}